Parenting Preparation & Skill Development Work / Play / Leisure Suitable for stages: Pregnancy, 0 - 3 Months, 3 - 6 Months

 - Circle of Security International including the Raising a Secure Child: How Circle of Security Parenting Can Help You Nurture Your Child's Attachment, Emotional Resilience, and Freedom to Explore book

-- The Whole Brain Child and other books by Daniel J. Siegel & Tina Payne Bryson
+- The Whole Brain Child: 12 revolutionary strategies to Nurture Your Child's Developing Mind and other books by Daniel J. Siegel & Tina Payne Bryson

 - Parenting resources on the Raising Children Network Australia